After the draw has been made there will be a link here to our court booking software.

 8) Before the final, if a player or pair have to withdraw because of either injury or they will be unable to make the final, their opponents will be given a bye to the next round.
 There will be no opportunity for the losing player in the previous round to play again.

-9) Match times should be booked using the court booking sheets on the noticeboard and should not be played on Grasshopper club nights/mornings other than where permitted by the tournament sheets.
+9) Match times should be booked using the court booking system (there will be a link at the top of this page once the tournament starts) should not be played on Grasshopper club nights/mornings other than where permitted by the booking system.

 10) Matches are not to be played when league fixtures have been arranged; please see the notice board for dates of fixtures.